PolygonTek/BlueshiftDocument/StreetDodge/StreetDodge.md

 ## Instruction

-Download the file StreetDodge.7z.
+Download and uncompress the file StreetDodge.7z.

 Run BlueshiftEditor.

 Select the StreetDodge folder from the File/Open Project menu.
 Build the platform project from the Project/Build Settings... menu.
-And Build this platform project.
+And build this platform project.

 ## Link